otrenav/twitter-geo-search/README.md

 > Note: if the entities file has addresses instead of coordinates to identify
 > locations, you can use the `geocode_database.R` file to find the geographical
 > coordinates.

-Feedback is welcome!

----

-> "The best ideas are common property."
->
-> —Seneca